DanTappan/VISCA-Game-Controller/README.md

 A [sample Companion configuration file](Sample.companionconfig) is included in the distribution, which supports the Blackmagic ATEM, OBS, and Vmix (select page 97 in the application Config dialog for the ATEM, 98 for Vmix, and 99 for OBS)

+## OSC interface

+The program includes an [Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control) (OSC) server, to allow external control.
+Currently  the following OSC commands are supported
+- /setcam/*number* ( where *number* is a string): selects the indicated camera

 ## Python Packages used
 - numpy
 - pillow